drhirn/fhem-rhasspy/README.md

 	Example: `set <rhasspyDevice> update slots_no_training`
   * **language**\
     Reinitialization of language file.\
-    Be sure to execute this command after changing something in the language-configuration files or the attribut `configFile`!\
+    Be sure to execute this command after changing something in the language-configuration files or the attribute `configFile`!\
     Example: `set <rhasspyDevice> update language`
   * **all**\
     Update devicemap and language.\